armanriazi/typescript-all-in-one/workspace/oop/interfaces.md

 ## Interfaces
+The purpose of an interface in TypeScript is to define a **blueprint for objects**.
 Interfaces have *zero* runtime JS impact.
 There is a lot of power in TypeScript interfaces to declare the structure of variables.

 The following two are equivalent declarations, the first uses an *inline annotation*, the second uses an *interface*: